Run Cortex with Docker#

 can be omitted.

-If you run Cortex in Windows, the docker service is accessible through the named pipe \\.\pipe\docker_engine
+On Windows, Docker service is accessible through the named pipe \\.\pipe\docker_engine

 docker run --volume //./pipe/docker_engine://./pipe/docker_engine --volume C:\\CORTEX\\JOBS:/tmp/cortex-jobs thehiveproject/cortex:latest --job-directory /tmp/cortex-jobs --docker-job-directory C:\\CORTEX\\JOBS

 parameter.
-The container must be run in privileged mode.
+Note that you must start the container in privileged mode.

 docker run --privileged thehiveproject/cortex:latest --start-docker

-In this case you don't need to bind job directory.
+In this mode, you don’t need to bind any job directories since the Docker daemon runs inside the container.

 The following docker-compose.yml file starts Elasticsearch and Cortex: